-I suppose the fact of their being so had a sympathetic effect upon the guns of the Company's three ships, the Prince Rupert, Prince Albert, and Prince of Wales, for they all three fired a salute of blank cartridge at the steamer as she passed them in succession.
-The steamer then ranged alongside of us, and the elderly gentlemen came on board and shook hands with the captain and officers, smiling blandly as they observed the neat, trim appearance of the three fine vessels, which, with everything in readiness for setting sail on the following morning strained at their cables, as if anxious to commence their struggle with the waves.
+I suppose the fact of their being so had a sympathetic effect upon the guns of the Company's three ships, the Prince Rupert, Prince Albert, and Prince of Wales, for they all three fired a number of blank cartridges at the steamer as she passed them in succession.
+The steamer then ranged alongside of us, and the elderly gentlemen came on board and shook hands with the captain and officers, smiling blandly as they observed the neat, trim appearance of the three fine vessels, which, with every thing in readiness for setting sail on the following morning, strained at their cables, as if anxious to commence their struggle with the waves.

-It is a custom of the directors of the Hudson's Bay Company to give a public dinner annually to the officers of their ships upon the eve of their departure from Gravesend.
-Accordingly, one of the gentlemen of the committee, before leaving the vessel, invited the captain and officers to attend, and, to my astonishment and delight, also begged me to honour them with my company.
-I accepted the invitation with extreme politeness; and, from inability to express my joy in any other way, winked to my friend Wiscacre, with whom I had become, by this time, pretty familiar.
-He, being also invited, winked in return to me; and, having disposed of this piece of juvenile freemasonry to our satisfaction, we assisted the crew in giving three hearty cheers, as the little steamer darted from the side and proceeded to the shore.
+It is a custom of the directors of the Hudson's Bay Company to give a public dinner to the officers of their ships upon the eve of their departure from Gravesend; and, ere the gentlemen of the committee left the vessel, one of them invited the captain and officers to attend, and, to my astonishment and delight, also begged me to honour them with my company.
+I accepted the invitation with extreme politeness; and, from inability to express my joy in any other way, winked to my friend W--, with whom I had become, by this time, pretty familiar.
+He, being also invited, winked in return to me: and, having disposed of this piece of juvenile free-masonry to our satisfaction, we assisted the crew in giving three hearty cheers as the little steamer darted from us and proceeded to the shore.

 The dinner, like all other public dinners, was as good and substantial as a lavish expenditure of cash could make it; but really my recollections of it are very indistinct.
 The ceaseless din of plates, glasses, knives, forks, and tongues, was tremendous; and this, together with the novelty of the scene, the heat of the room, and excellence of the viands, tended to render me oblivious of much that took place.
-Almost all the faces present were strange to Who were, and who were not, the gentlemen of the committee, was to me matter of the most perfect indifference: and as no one took the trouble to address me in particular, I confined myself to the interesting occupation of trying to make sense of a conversation held by upwards of fifty pairs of lungs, at one and the same time.
-Nothing intelligible, however, was to be heard, except when a sudden lull in the noise gave a bald-headed old gentleman. near the head of the table, an opportunity of drinking the health of a red-faced old gentleman near the foot, upon whom he bestowed an amount of flattery perfectly bewildering; and after making the unfortunate red-faced gentleman writhe for half an hour in a fever of modesty, sat down amid thunders of applause.
-Whether the applause, by the way, was intended for the speaker, or the speakee, I do not know; but being quite indifferent, I clapped my hands with the rest.
-The red-faced gentleman, now purple with excitement, then rose, and during a solemn silence delivered himself of a speech, to the effect, that the day then passing was certainly the happiest in his mortal career, that he could not find words adequately to express the varied feelings which swelled his throbbing bosom, and that he felt quite faint with the mighty load of honour just thrown upon his delighted shoulders by his bald-headed friend.
-The red-faced gentleman then sat down to the national air of Rat-tat-tat, played in full chorus, with knives, forks, spoons, nutcrackers, and knuckles, on the polished surface of the mahogany table.
+Almost all the faces present were strange to me.
+Who were, and who were not, the gentlemen of the committee, to me was matter of the most perfect indifference; and as no one took the trouble to address me in particular, I confined myself to the interesting occupation of trying to make sense of a conversation held by upwards of fifty pairs of lungs, at one and the same time.
+Nothing intelligible, however, was to be heard, except when a sudden lull in the noise gave a bald-headed old gentleman, near the head of the table, an opportunity of drinking the health of a red-faced old gentleman near the foot, upon whom he bestowed an amount of flattery perfectly bewildering; and, after making the unfortunate red-faced gentleman writhe for half an hour in a fever of modesty, sat down amid thunders of applause.
+Whether the applause, by the way. was intended for the speaker, or the speakee, I do not know; but, being quite indifferent, I clapped my hands with the rest.
+The red-faced gentleman, now purple with excitement, then rose, and during a solemn silence.

+delivered himself of a speech, to the effect, that the day then passing was certainly the happiest in his mortal career, and that he felt quite faint with the mighty load of honour just thrown upon his delighted shoulders by his bald-headed friend.
+The red-faced gentleman then sat down to the national air of Rat-tat-tat, played in full chorus, with knives, forks, spoons, nuterackers, and knuckles, on the polished surface of the mahogany table.